crrobinson14/lambda-meta/README.md

 not to miss one!) or even just double-checking a function's settings.

     Lambda Meta makes this job MUCH easier.
 Changing your `serverless.yml` to a `serverless.js` file allows you to include custom logic in its generation.
-Lambda Meta provides a convenient `enumerateFunctions()` helper that scans a directory you specify, finds all the functions defined there, and, using metadata in each file, outputs a fully formatted `functions:` block to serverless.com!
+Lambda Meta provides a convenient `enumerateHandlers()` helper that scans a directory you specify, finds all the functions defined there, and, using metadata in each file, outputs a fully formatted `functions:` block to serverless.com!
 This is a huge time-saver and lets you immediately see a function's inputs, HTTP settings, and more all in a single file while editing it.